gloriagrama/tcrgen_structure_analysis/README.md

 ## Alphafold env
 Run alphafold_env.yaml (based on Alphafold and TCRDock requirements), tensorflow-cpu had a tendency to silently upgrade and cause dependancy conflicts so ensure that you are running 2.12.0.
-Ensure you run
+After activating, run
 `python download_blast.py`
-Pengfei should have access to my /scratch/ggrama/download dir with the correct alphafold docker files used in predict.sh, if not, follow step 1-3 in [alphafold/docker](https://github.com/google-deepmind/alphafold/blob/main/README.md).
+Pengfei should have access to my /scratch/ggrama/download directory with the correct alphafold docker files used in predict.sh, if not, follow step 1-3 in [alphafold/docker](https://github.com/google-deepmind/alphafold/blob/main/README.md).

+## Rosetta Applications
+Rosetta Relax and Interface Analyzer can be downloaded [here](https://rosettacommons.org/software/download/) as a non-commerical user (version 3.14).